maccergit/mean-tutorial/README.md

 # mean-tutorial
-Tutorial that covers the MEAN statck, from the ground up.
+Tutorial that covers the MEAN stack, from the ground up.
 Implemented as MEAN application (currently, just Express.js).

 Work In Progress - currently covers:
 - Installation of Node.js